 Outlook Customer Manager

 Outlook Customer Manager is a CRM add-in for Outlook.
 Rather than using an external CRM solution, small businesses can keep their communication and customer data centralized in one place.

 Outlook Customer Manager enables small businesses to organize customer notes, calls, emails, deals and deadlines within the Outlook interface.
 Users can also share consumer information with other team members.

-Office 365 also offers MileIQ, which is a mobile application that tracks and organizes your traveling.
+Office 365 also offers MileIQ, which is a mobile application that tracks and organizes your travelling.

 This mileage-reporting tool helps small businesses and solopreneurs manage their travel records for tax purposes.

-If you want to take advantage of automobile deductions on your business taxes, then the MileIQ application is a wise investment.
+Do you want to take advantage of automobile deductions on your business taxes?
+If so, the MileIQ application is a wise investment.

 There are many benefits of using Office 365 for your small business.
-While it might take some time for you and your employees to get familiar with the different applications and services, you can save substantial time and money in the long-run.
+It might take some time for you and your employees to get familiar with the different applications and services.
+However, you can save substantial time and money in the long-run.

 Here are five of the main reasons your small business should consider using Office 365.

 One of the main value propositions to Office 365 is that all the applications are controlled by one entity — Microsoft, a staple in the technology space.
-They are constantly adding features and launching new applications for businesses.
+They are constantly adding features and launching new business software and applications.